-You will learn all aspects of basic aviation.
-Your instructor will teach you about aerodynamics of an aircraft, the mechanical elements of aeroplanes, meteorology, flight planning, human performance and many more aspects in becoming an excellent pilot.
+Your instructor will teach you about the aerodynamics of an aircraft, the mechanical elements of airplanes, meteorology, flight planning, the human body, navigation, and many more things.

 South Africa has some of the best aviation standards in the world.
 The qualifications are recognized by the International Civil Aviation Organization - ICAO.
-This allows one to be able to go to any country registered with ICAO such as the USA, Europe, Australia and many more whereon may use your skills, qualifications and experience to convert your license to that countries pilot qualifications.
+This allows you to be able to go to any country registered under ICAO such as the USA, Europe, Australia, and many more.

-Show evidence of holding a valid Student Pilot License
+- Show evidence of holding a valid Student Pilot License (SPL)

 - Pass the practical SACAA PPL skills test